cococry/mathlib/README.md

-# mathlib
-Linear Algebra library in C++ for rendering
+# Linear Algebra Library
+***

+## mathlib - A lightweight, simple to use, easy to implement math library.